 And enter the password you just choose before.
 You can now manage the nodes remotely.

-Naturally and to facilitate the process, the master and the slaves nodes have to be in the same subnet.
+Naturally and to facilitate the process, the control plane and the worker nodes have to be in the same subnet.

 As an example, we will use the following IPs: